imvicencio/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Infrastructure edition.md

     ![Under Functions, ProcessSimulation Requests is circled.](media/image128.png "Functions section")

-29. In this step we will manually add an empty powershell file to allow us to paste in an existing powershell script for our function.
+29. In this step we will manually add an empty PowerShell file to allow us to paste in an existing PowerShell script for our function.

     a.
 Scroll all the way to the right until you the View Files link is displayed.